-- · Seek to detect data leakage, fraud, and other outlier behavior deviations - Monitor endpoint and network technical controls, communications, and user activity associated with unauthorized access attempts, downloads, file transfers, and app usage - Seek to identify and address disgruntled user behavior associated with staff who have grievances - Incorporate other publicly available data sources including HR, law, financial, and social media by the organization.
+- · Seek to detect data leakage, fraud, disgruntled user behavior, and deviations - Detection is thus after the fact, reactive - Monitor endpoint and network technical controls, communications, and user activity - Use an array of security data: access attempts, downloads, file transfers, and app usage - Incorporate other publicly available data sources including HR, law, financial, and social media by the organization.
 Further integration may also require interoperability with other IT management applications such as content management and service management systems.

-According to QKS-Group, when it comes to risk modeling and scoring - here too, IRM tools should allow the organization to define and tune rules to identify threats that align to the organization's policies.
+According to QKS-Group, when it comes to risk modeling and scoring - here too, insider risk management tools should allow the organization to define and tune rules to identify threats that align to the organization's policies.
 Additionally, organizations can also leverage identity-centric risk modeling to correlate information generated from user behavioral patterns to gain deeper insights for investigations across the threat landscape.
 Multilayered analytics enables organizations to detect insider security scenarios, such as fraud, by leveraging a preconfigured set of rules.
 The ease at which to author and manage models is crucial.
 The more flexible, comprehensive and intuitive the modeling, the better the insider threat solution can adapt to evolving policies and new controls.